parkerhams/parkerhams.github.io/README.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/parkerhams/parkerhams.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+### Contact
+If you need to contact me, your can send me an email at parker.hamilton@loop.colum.edu

 ### Support or Contact